-by Rob Kelly, LRA Owner & Managing Broker
+By Rob Kelly, LRA Owner & Managing Broker

 If you are starting your home purchasing plans or preparing your home for sale and have questions about the process, our team would be happy to help you.
-If you would like to see housing data for Boulder County, we have seasonal statistics to check out in such as "Days on Market", "Total Inventory" and "Newly Listed Homes" here.
+Or if you would like to see housing data for Boulder County, we have seasonal statistics to check out in such as "Days on Market", "Total Inventory" and "Newly Listed Homes" here.
 LRA tracks all these market statistics for Single Family Homes (SFH) for most of neighboring towns on a monthly basis, including Louisville, Lafayette, Superior and Erie.
 At Louisville Realty Associates, we have the experience, energy and depth of knowledge to help you list your home for the best price.
 You can reach our team anytime at email@example.com.

 Like our Blog?
 Feel Free to Share!

 If you want LRA to help organize your home search, we invite you to submit this form.